matn7/CS-Notes/src/main/java/compact/work.md

 **20. What are Spring Boot startup events and when are they fired?**
 * Important startup events:
-  * ApplicationStartingEvent - very early startup.
+  * `ApplicationStartingEvent` - very early startup.
-  * ApplicationEnvironmentPreparedEvent - environment ready.
+  * `ApplicationEnvironmentPreparedEvent` - environment ready.
-  * ApplicationPreparedEvent - context prepared, beans not fully initialized.
+  * `ApplicationPreparedEvent` - context prepared, beans not fully initialized.
-  * ApplicationStartedEvent - context refreshed.
+  * `ApplicationStartedEvent` - context refreshed.
-  * ApplicationReadyEvent - app ready for traffic.
+  * `ApplicationReadyEvent` - app ready for traffic.
-  * ApplicationFailedEvent - startup failure.
+  * `ApplicationFailedEvent` - startup failure.
-* Warmup logic is often placed near ApplicationReadyEvent, but careful systems may delay readiness until warmup completes.
+* Warmup logic is often placed near `ApplicationReadyEvent`, but careful systems may delay readiness until warmup completes.

 **21. How does connection pool initialization affect startup?**
 * Pool preallocation.